-Just as you wouldn’t drive a car without a speedometer, fly a plane without an altimeter, or go scuba diving without a depth gauge, it simply doesn’t make sense to take action in eCommerce without the right set of digital shelf monitoring capabilities in place to tell you how you’re doing.
+Just as you wouldn’t drive a car without a speedometer, fly a plane without an altimeter, or go scuba diving without a depth gauge, it simply doesn’t make sense to take action in eCommerce without the right set of monitoring capabilities in place to tell you how you’re doing.

 And just as an altimeter isn’t much use without an airplane, a speedometer isn’t much use without gas and brake pedals, nor a depth meter much use without a scuba tank, it’s essential to have the right tools to setup new items, update your content, and make sure your items stay in stock.

 And just as a speedometer, a brake pedal, a headlight and a seatbelt warning indicator aren’t much use on their own, the factors that impact consumer purchase behavior are simply too interconnected to manage and monitor separately.
 It’s when you put them all together that you get something that’s bigger and more powerful than the sum of the parts.

 Consider pricing as an example.
 There are a number of tools that monitor pricing, from price changes to MAP violations.
 Similarly, there are digital asset management tools that store brand content, but don’t syndicate it to retailers.
 And there are tools that monitor on-site search rankings—but don’t tell you anything about the number of reviews you have.
 There are even tools that will report on sales data, but not tell you anything about search rank or inventory.

 When it comes to eCommerce brand success, all of these factors are intertwined.
 If you get the price right but your product is out of stock; if you have great content on your product pages but the shipping speed for your item is a couple of weeks instead of a couple of days, your shoppers are going to go elsewhere.
 It’s imperative to get all of these interrelated factors right.

 So what are these interconnected factors?

 - Search rank

 - Product content

 - Product quality